Ma-Ko-dev/MaCron/README.md

 - Easy to use: MaCron uses a simple, intuitive GUI for defining tasks and schedules.
 - Flexible scheduling: MaCron supports a wide range of scheduling times, including fixed intervals, and manual triggering.
 - Error handling: MaCron provides robust error handling and notification features to ensure that your tasks run smoothly.
+- Minimizes to Tray and runs in the background.

 ## Getting started